eslint/eslint/docs/src/user-guide/command-line-interface.md

 * **Argument Type**: String.
 One of the available environments.
 * **Multiple Arguments**: Yes

-Details about the global variables defined by each environment are available on the [Specifying Environments](configuring/language-options#specifying-environments) documentation.
-This option only enables environments; it does not disable environments set in other configuration files.
+Details about the global variables defined by each environment are available in the [Specifying Environments](configuring/language-options#specifying-environments) documentation.
+This option only enables environments.
+It does not disable environments set in other configuration files.
 To specify multiple environments, separate them using commas, or use the option multiple times.

 ##### `--env` example